-4. Confirm the operation on the confirmation message.
+Confirm the operation when prompted.

-Tip: To reset ALL active energy counters on the PX3, see PDU (on page 152).
-You can also power control an outlet from Individual Outlet Pages (on page 176).
+Tip: To reset ALL active energy counters on the PX3, see PDU (on page 156).
+You can also power control an outlet or reset its active energy from Individual Outlet Pages (on page 184).

-- 5. When performing any outlet-switching operation, a 'Sequence running' message similar to the following displays before the outlet-switching process finishes. - It indicates how many selected outlets are NOT switched on/off or cycled yet.
+- 4. When performing any outlet-switching operation, a 'Sequence running' message similar to the following displays before the outlet-switching process finishes. - It indicates how many selected outlets are NOT switched on/off or cycled yet. - If needed, click operation. ★ Cancel to stop the outlet-switching specific data, click .
+See Outlets (on page 172).